project-meucci/thimm.github.io/docs/Agtech - So What?/Bringing-the-public-with-you-lessons-in-social-license-and-plant-genetics-with-vonnie-estes.md

 ---
-title: Bringing the public with you... lessons in social license and plant genetics, with Vonnie Estes
+title: Bringing The Public With You Lessons In Social License And Plant Genetics With Vonnie Estes
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-04-21)